tariqgitspace/K-d-Simplified-Implementation/ReadMe.txt

 This solution contrains simplied version of K-d tree to find nearest n neigbhours given a query point P.

+1> To support multiple events at the same location, Existing code is sufficient where another Event Id with same x and y co-ordiantes can be added.
+To make algorithm further optimized, minor changes can be done in existing code to make Event as a list for every Location.
+Also, existing simplified version of K-d tree can be enhanced to follow genereic k-d implementation.

+2> For much larger world, k-d alorithm can be applied for differnet ranges of xCoordinates and then each is stord in DB separately.
+This concept is similar to clustering where it allows to do preprocessing and hence find nearest points only from a cluster.

 Variable parametes in code to moify:
 1.locationRange : Range of x and y : Example 10 (for x and y from -10 to 10)
 2.inputDataLength : Length of given Input Data (In algorithm shared, based on this value ,random x and y co-ordiantes are generated.)